I noticed some dark brown gunk in my underwear yesterday. I don’t think it’s my period, because it’s not red. What is it? Do I have to see a doctor?

 Just as a quick refresher: each month, your body builds up a uterine lining made of tissue and blood.
 This is so it’s prepared in case an egg becomes fertilized and needs to implant in the uterine wall (i.e. you get pregnant).
 When an egg isn’t fertilized, your body sheds this uterine lining—that’s what your period is!

 You can treat this dark brown blood just like other period blood.
-Use a pad, tampon or menstrual cup.
+Use a pad, tampon, menstrual cup or period underwear.

-If you’re still worried and live in the NYC area, you can make a free appointment with one of our adolescent medicine specialists at Mount Sinai Adolescent Health Center.
+If you’re still worried, live in the NYC area, and are 10-26 years old, you can make a free appointment with one of our adolescent medicine specialists at the Mount Sinai Adolescent Health Center.
 They can answer any other questions you have, and make sure there’s nothing to be concerned about.